OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 provider: AndroidKeyStore1.0 (Android AndroidKeyStore security provider)
 ```

-Below you can find the output of a running Android 9 (API level 28) in an emulator with Google Play APIs:
+Below you can find the output of running this snippet on Android 9 (API level 28) in an emulator with Google Play APIs:

 ```default
 provider: AndroidNSSP 1.0(Android Network Security Policy Provider)